Skip to main content

 Member | Established: 1958 | Member since 1977

-MICPA is a professional body for accountants formed under the Companies Ordinance 1940/1946.
-It participates in the setting of international accounting and auditing standards, provides technical advice to regulatory bodies, and confers the Certified Public Accountant designation.
+MICPA is a professional body for accountants formed under the Companies Ordinances 1940/1946.
+It sets ethical requirements for use by its members, provides technical advice to regulatory bodies, and confers the Certified Public Accountant designation.
 In addition, as authorized under its By-Laws, MICPA has established both ethical requirements and an I&D system for its members.
 Membership in the institute is voluntary.
-There is a close working relationship between MICPA and the Malaysian Institute of Accountants.
-In addition to being a Member of IFAC, MICPA is an Associate member of the ASEAN Federation of Accountants.
+There is a close working relationship between MICPA and MIA.
+In addition to being a Member of IFAC, MICPA is an Associate member of AFA.

 View Country/Jurisdiction Profile